cstewa91/c9.18_hackathon1/README.md

 # c9.18_hackathon1

+## REVERSI
 ### REQUIREMENTS
 - Must have at least 2 players
-- Basically follow tic-tac-toe game play (ie alternating players, a number of contiguous cells in a row to win.
+- <a href="https://www.yourturnmyturn.com/rules/reversi.php" target="_blank">Basically follow reversi game play rules</a>(ie alternating players, bracketting a color with another flips that color.
 - Player-selected gameboard size between 3 or at least 5 size game board
 - Players must be displayed.
 The turn of the player must be displayed
-- Player-selected win-condition size between 3 and the maximum current board size
-- Win condition must be able to be dynamically determined based off any size board
+- Win condition determined when all available playable spaces are taken
+- Current winner must be displayed.
+Ie if black has more, black is showing as "Winning"
 - Mystery Requirement - Coming Thursday